tech-slave/browneggs.shop/README.md

 # Brown Eggs Shop

-Welcome to the Brown Eggs Shop web application.
+Welcome to the [browneggs.shop](https://browneggs.shop) application.
 This project is a modern, responsive web application for an online store that sells premium brown eggs.
 The application is built using the latest web technologies and provides a seamless user experience.

 ## Table of Contents